-Management of market risk and interest risk at the Bank consists of two main risk concentrations: the bank portfolio and the negotiable portfolio.
-The negotiable portfolio includes portfolios managed by the Trading Room (portfolio of debentures held for trade by the Interest Trade Unit (market maker), derivative transactions classified under Trading Room portfolios and interest options classified under Trading Room portfolios), as well as portfolios of debentures held for trade and strategy in Israeli and foreign currency, managed by the Asset Management Department, as well as derivatives used for executing strategies.
+Management of market risk and interest risk at the Bank consists of two main risk focus points: the bank portfolio and the negotiable portfolio.
+The negotiable portfolio includes portfolios managed by the Trading Room (portfolio of debentures held for trade by the Interest Trade Unit (market maker), derivative transactions classified under Trading Room portfolios and interest options classified under Trading Room portfolios), as ell as portfolios of debentures held for trade and strategy in Israeli and foreign currency, managed by the Asset Management Department, as well as derivatives used for executing strategies.
 The portfolio also includes hedging transactions for instruments included in the negotiable portfolio.
 This portfolio is small relative to activity in the bank portfolio and is associated with low risk.

 The bank portfolio, which is the Bank's primary activity, consists of all transactions not included in the negotiable portfolio, including financial derivatives used to hedge the bank portfolio.
 This portfolio is exposed to interest and inflation risk.
 The measure of exposure which the Bank wishes to retain is due to the Bank's business operations and is reflected in the Bank's financial statements.
-This exposure is limited by the risk appetite, specified individually for market risk and interest risk in the bank portfolio, which is reviewed by the Bank at least once a day, using various tools and models.
+This exposure is limited by the risk appetite, specified individually for market risk and interest risk in the bank portfolio, which is reviewed by the Bank daily, using various tools and models.
 Any deviation from or even getting close to the specified exposure limits are regularly reported and immediately addressed, in conformity with principles specified in the policy document created by the Bank.

-Market risks and interest risks are managed at Group level, including the Bank's overseas affiliates and subsidiaries.
-Operations vis-à-vis Bank Yahav are regularly coordinated, in particular for setting the Group risk appetite, which requires monitoring of the Group-level risk profile.
+Market risk and interest risk are managed at Group level, including the Bank's overseas affiliates and subsidiaries.
 Policy principles were specified in line with Bank strategy and with regulatory requirements, i.e. Proper Banking Conduct Directives of the Bank of Israel, relevant Basel Committee directives and in line with globally accepted best practice.
-The Bank of Israel directives relevant for market risk management are: Proper Banking Conduct Directive 339 "Market Risks Management"; Proper Banking Conduct Directive 333 "Interest Risk Management", which expands the regulations with regard to interest risk, mostly with regard to Bank activity in the bank portfolio; and Proper Banking Conduct Directive 208 "Capital Measurement and

-Adequacy", with regard to definition of revaluation management and capital allocation under Pillar 1 with respect to the negotiable portfolio.
+The Bank of Israel directives relevant for market risk management are: Proper Banking Conduct Directive 339 "Market Risks Management"; Proper Banking Conduct Directive 333 "Interest Risk Management", which expands the regulations with regard to interest risk, mostly with regard to Bank activity in the bank portfolio; and Proper Banking Conduct Directive 208 "Capital Measurement and Adequacy", with regard to definition of revaluation management and capital allocation under Pillar 1 with respect to the negotiable portfolio.

-The directive includes the Basel II directives with regard to definition of the negotiable portfolio, its management and revaluation and stipulates that inclusion of an instrument and/or position in the negotiable portfolio is subject to compliance with objective criteria (free of any treaty which restricts their negotiability or which may be fully hedged) and subjective criteria (trading intent or hedging of other components in the negotiable portfolio, active portfolio management and frequent, accurate valuation of the portfolio).
+The directive includes the Basel II directives with regard to definition of the negotiable portfolio, management and revaluation thereof and stipulates that inclusion of an instrument and/or position in the negotiable portfolio is subject to compliance with objective criteria (free of any treaty which restricts their negotiability or which may be fully hedged) and subjective criteria (trading intent or hedging of other components in the negotiable portfolio, active portfolio management and frequent, accurate valuation of the portfolio).